SergiyKochenko/pp5-house-stock-ecommerce/README.md

 - Card Number: 4242424242424242
 - Exp Date: Any (future) date using the format MM/YY
-- CVN = any 3 digit number
+- CVN = any 3 digits number
 - Postcode = any 5 numerals

 Any payments made using an actual payment card will fail and the card will not be charged.
 No orders made will be fulfilled.